ksporwal/finder/README.md

 "# finder"

-It is an Android app related to lost and found vehicles.
+This is an Android app related to lost and found vehicles.
 Google Firebase used as database.
 The app is developed using Android Studio.

 *****imp*****